Sunnyside Guest House Sustainability Policy

 Recycling

-• We separate recyclable and none recyclable waste including paper, cardboard, plastic, glass, tin and batteries.
+• We separate recyclable and none recyclable waste including paper, cardboard, plastic, plastic bags, glass, tin, batteries and tablet blister packs.
 Once sorted the recycled waste is sent off for processing.

 • Rather than disposing of old towels, they become rags for cleaning.